 Common mistakes beginners make are lack of a training plan and improper exercise technique.
 It’s good if you have a competent mentor, but not all amateurs can afford individual professional advice.
-And not all teachers are qualified enough, interested in the result and ready to delve into the client’s problems.
-Just because an instructor looks good doesn’t mean he can coach others.
+And not all teachers are qualified enough and interested in the result and ready to delve into the client’s problems.
+Just because an instructor looks good doesn’t mean he can coach others well.

 Knowing how the training program in the gym for beginners is drawn up, you can easily determine the level of professionalism of a potential personal trainer and will be able to independently select exercises based on your goals.